2024 Solar Incentives Guide for McHenry, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are generally handled at the state level.
-Once your solar system meets the qualification threshold (normally a small amount of energy production), you are eligible to receive SRECs that you can then sell to your utility company or other buyers.
-The money you make from the sale is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are normally handled at the state level.
+Once your solar system meets the threshold (normally a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
+The money you make is usually considered part of your taxable income.

-• Rebates: Solar rebates can be provided by your local utility company, or by your state or county.
-These rebates work as cash back that is applied after your purchase of a solar system and before tax credits are calculated.
+- Rebates: Solar rebates might be provided by your local utility company, or by your county or state.
+These rebates are essentially partial refunds that are applied after your purchase of solar panels and before tax credits are calculated.

 Best Solar Financing